170 Pounds of Fighting Fury

 This has garnered attention for him both inside and outside the cage, making decisive statements that have a polarizing effect on fight fans.

-#6 Welterweight - Gilbert Burns
+#6 Welterweight - Sean Brady

 #7 Welterweight - Ian Machado Garry